Failure to Appear and Capias Warrant in Virginia

 Video – click to watch instead of reading.

-What Happens After a Capias Warrant is Issued in Virginia?
+What Happens After A Capias Warrant Is Issued in Virginia?

-What a Virginia capias warrant means is that any officer who can find you is going to have the power to arrest you and take you to jail.
+A capias warrant is a bench warrant issued by a judge for your arrest if you fail to appear at a court hearing in a misdemeanor or felony case, leading to severe consequences.
+What Virginia capias warrants means is that any officer who can find you is going to have the power to arrest you and take you to jail.

 Then take you in front of the judge for arraignment on the capias and then also to answer for the underlying charge for whatever you missed the court date for originally.